PavlinGergov/DjangoStream/README.md

-# Simple Streaming example with Django and JavaScript
+# Simple Streaming with Django and JavaScript

 ## How to run